K7MDL2/CI-V_Serial_Band_Decoder/README.md

 [VLAN]: https://img.shields.io/badge/-VLAN-blue "VLAN"
 [wfView]: https://img.shields.io/badge/-wfView%202.04-purple "wfView"

+### Update Mar 15, 2025
+1. Completed support for the IC-9700.
+It now handles the Sub RX in 2 ways.
+The Sub RX band frequency can be displayed but ignored for BAND and PTT output purposes, always using the MAIN band for relay control.
+Or it can operate as normal cross-band split, switching the BAND and PTT outputs between the 2 bands.
+See the setup info below for MAIN_TX (IC-9700 only).

 ### Update Mar 13, 2025
 1. I changed the name of the main file from CI-V_Serial.py to CIV_Serial.py.
 The install script and service files are updated to match.
 You will want to delete /usr/local/bin/CI-V_Serial.py.
 This is to make some things cleaner, code does not like hyphens in variables.
 2. GPIO PTT input is now working.
 The config file has 2 new settings, one for GPIO input pin number and WIRED_PTT to select WIRED or POLL mode.
 Polled mode is rather slow since all polling is in 1 second minimum resolution timer thread.
 Some commands are sent less frequently.
 Most are held off during PTT.